 Fortunately, a few different national and international standards exist to regulate the equipment that operates in potentially explosive environments.
 One of those is the European Union’s ATEX directive.
+So what is ATEX?
 In the guide below, we’ll discuss what the ATEX directive is and what it does, why ATEX certification is a requirement and how it differs from other critical standards for workplace operation in explosive environments.

 What Is the ATEX Directive?

 If your company works with hazardous materials, it’s crucial to know what the ATEX directive is.

 The European Union’s ATEX directive is the world’s generally accepted standard for the use of equipment in explosive atmospheres.
 It contains minimum requirements for improving the safety and health protection of workers who are potentially at risk from explosive atmospheres, like those in the offshore oil and gas industry.

 As it exists today, the ATEX mandate arose in response to the 2010 oil spill in the Gulf of Mexico, which sent thousands of gallons of oil into the water.
 That disaster led to increasing worldwide awareness of the dangers associated with transporting hazardous materials.
 In the aftermath of the accident, members of the international community, and particularly the European Union (EU), took steps to establish new standards.
 These new standards would promote the secure engineering of transport products and ensure safety during shipments of hazardous goods.

 The ATEX ruling has two separate components: one dating from 1999 and the other established in 2014.
 The 1999 directive deals with the precautions that workplaces must take when dealing with the explosive atmospheres that might be present because of combustible or flammable dust, vapors or gases.
 The 2014 mandate, on the other hand, deals directly with the products provided for use in hazardous and explosive environments.